How were the 2016 design rainfalls estimated?

 Regionalisation was undertaken, to reduce the sampling uncertainty introduced by stations with shorter periods of record, by combining L-moments from stations within a region of influence to give more weight to the stations with longer records.
 The regionalised L-CV and L-Skewness were combined with the at-site mean to estimate GEV distribution parameters (mean, shape and scale) and rainfall quantiles for all required exceedance probabilities at each station location.
 (Johnson et al., 2012b)

 Preparation of final grids

 To extend the regionalised GEV distribution parameters of mean, shape and scale to any point in Australia, the at-site values were translated to regular gridded rainfall estimates using thin plate smoothing splines using the ANUSPLIN algorithm.
-This enabled rainfall quantiles for any required Annual Exceedance Probability to be estimated at any point in Australia.
-The et al (2012b)
+This enabled rainfall quantiles for the standard IFD annual exceedance probabilities to be estimated at any point in Australia.
+(The et al., 2014)

 Very Frequent design rainfalls are commonly used for stormwater quality purposes.
 The method adopted to estimate these was very similar to the IFDs outlined above; however the increased occurrence of these events meant that a different approach was required for the frequency analysis.
 A Partial Duration Series (PDS) was used to summarise the significant events for each rainfall station, after enforcing a minimum inter-event time (MIT) to ensure independence.
 A minimum length of record of five years was used, with a threshold defined to select an average of one event per month of record (Xuereb and Green, 2012).
 A Generalised Pareto (GPA) distribution was then fitted to the PDS using L-moments.
 Ratios of the at-site quantiles to the 50% AEP were extracted for each standard frequency and gridded using ANUSPLIN to form the Very Frequent design rainfall grids (The et al., 2015)